The best and worst rear facing child car seats

 Which? crash tests every child car seat we review, using more severe crash test scenarios than the legal requirements.
 This helps us to find the car seats that offer the best protection for your children.

-- Crash tests – Each car seat tested endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash equivalent to two cars crashing into each other at 30mph, repeated again and again, in all the different ways a car seat can be used.
+- Crash tests – Each car seat tested endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash equivalent to two cars crashing at 30mph, repeated again and again, in the different ways a car seat can be used.

 - Crash test dummies – State-of-the-art dummies are wired up to record the crash forces on the most vulnerable parts of the body to help accurately indicate the risk of injury a real child could have in a crash.